BS in Kinesiology

 - Demonstrate knowledge and skills equivalent to what is required to pass the ACSM-CCEP, and/or ACSM-EIM Level 1 and 2 certification and credentialing exams.

-Students wishing to obtain a teaching certificate must select the Physical Education Teacher Education Concentration and the Education Minor.
-The Clinical Exercise Science and the Human Fitness and Performance concentrations are the appropriate concentrations for students interested in careers in the fitness industry or in graduate study in Exercise Science, Physical Therapy or similar fields.
+Students wishing to obtain a teaching certificate must select the Physical Education Teacher Education Concentration and the All-Level Education Minor.
+The Exercise Science is the appropriate concentration for students interested in careers in the fitness industry or in graduate study in Exercise Science, Physical Therapy, Public Health, Medical School, or similar fields.

 Students who participate in internships with agencies or school districts requiring background checks must successfully pass the background check in order to complete the internship requirements.
 See http://utep.edu/chs/compliance/ for more information.